dschuld/taxi24-api/README.md

 This is the exemplary Taxi24 API application for review by BK Digital Factory.
 It is implemented in Spring Boot 2, using the [JHipster generator](https://www.jhipster.tech/).

-It implements the data model and all use cases required in the task:
+It implements the data model and all use cases required in the task.

-- Driver API + Entity
-    -

 ## Building and running the application